aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     git commit -m "Initial commit"
     git push my_fork branch_name

-There is usually no need to fully update your fork to the newest aces/LORIS version, since you can work off whichever branch you just fetched and checked-out!
+There is usually no need to fully update your fork to the newest aces/LORIS version, since you can work off whichever branch you just fetched and checked-out.

  **Never** push to aces/Loris.
 Your branch will be deleted.
 Always push to your fork, and then create the PR from GitHub.